john-science/exif_delete/README.md

 # exif_delete

 All the photos you share online contain metadata.
+This meta data can include:

+* the location the photo was taken
-This meta data can include: the location the photo was taken, the time, and detailed information about your camera / phone.
-Facebook and the other online advertisers make money by tracking and selling your personal information.
+* the time the photo was taken
+* detailed information about your camera / phone

+Facebook (and the other online advertisers) make money by tracking and selling your personal information.
 But *you* should be in control of what information you share with the world.

 Enter the `exif_delete` tool.